ClaimingCookie5/apprenticeship_portfolio/README.md

 #### Lambda Handler

 ![lambda handler](./images/lambda-handler.png)
+*screenshot of the Lambda's code*

 #### Tagging function

 ![bucket tagging](./images/bucket-tagging.png)
+*screenshot of the code used to tag buckets*

 Once deployed, create an S3 bucket and check your newly created bucket, you'll see that there are now tags attached to it:

 ![tagged bucket](./images/tagged-bucket.png)
+*evidence of a bucket having tags applied*

 Once I could tag a bucket, targeting other resources was very easy, it was just a matter of changing the Boto3 resource I needed.
 To do this, only three Terraform resources are needed and the code for the lambda making it easy to contribute to and update.

 I chose to use Python in this project for three reasons:

-* I hadn't used it before, I wanted to challenge myself
+- I hadn't used it before, I wanted to challenge myself
-* It had minimal setup versus Javascript when using the AWS SDK
+- It had minimal setup versus Javascript when using the AWS SDK
-* It's quick and easy to pick up
+- It's quick and easy to pick up
-* It looks cleaner
+- It looks cleaner

 I used Terraform as the IAC as that's what I had the most familiarity with.